HNO333333/notes/content/CourseNotes/IS notes.md

 - $$ \begin{aligned}X_{n+1}\:=\:(aX_n\:+\:c)\bmod m\end{aligned}$$
 	- range: $0\le X_m \le m$
 - selection of $a,c,m$ is critical (if wrongly selected, it will be periodic)
-	- how to select
-		- $m$: very large to produce long sequence of random numbers (usually chosen to be maximum representable non-negative number of a computer)
+	- $m$: <font color="#00b050">very large</font> to produce long sequence of random numbers (usually chosen to be maximum representable non-negative number of a computer)
 - test for evaluation of random number generator
 	1. function should be a full-period generating function (all number from 0 to m-1 should be generated before repeating)
 	2. generated sequence should appear random